Caroline Palavicino-Maggio: Career

 Palavicino-Maggio was eager to continue in academia and pursued her postdoctoral work at Harvard Medical School in 2016.
 Before starting in the lab, Palavicino-Maggio took a Cold Spring Harbor Laboratory course in Drosophila Neurobiology: Genes, Circuits and Behavior to prepare to work under the mentorship of Edward Kravitz at Harvard studying aggression in drosophila.

 Palavicino-Maggio's work explores the function and cellular localization of proteins in Drosophila melanogaster, fruit flies, that correlate to hyper-aggressive phenotypes.
 By understanding the neural substrates for aggression in model organisms, Palavicino-Maggio's research sets the stage for a better understanding of how these genes drive aggressive behaviors and how they could be targeted therapeutically in patients with neuropsychiatric disorders.

 Palavicino-Maggio has explored patterns in aggressive behavior in two different species of Drosophila and found that Drosophila from cooler microclimates showed more aggression and more successful courtship behavior compared to the Drosophila from the warmer climate.
 This research set the stage for Palavicino-Maggio to explore the biological basis of aggression, work that was published in the Proceedings of the National Academy of Sciences in 2019.
 Palavicino-Maggio and her team narrowed in on the question of which neural circuits govern aggression in female flies and if this circuit is important in the expression of aggressive behavior in male flies.
 While it is often thought that males are more aggressive than females in most species, Palavicino-Maggio and her colleagues saw quite the opposite when they screened for aggressive behaviors in fly lines using Drosophila Flylight Gal4.
 They found that the GMR26E01-Gal4 line had extremely aggressive females, but males with normal aggressive behavior.
-Further, the fights that the females engaged in, ended in hierarchical social relationships among the flies.
-They then tried to home in on which subpopulation of neurons were responsible for driving this behavior and they found 2–4 pairs of neurons in the female brain pC1 region that were cholinergic and weakly GABAergic that seemed to drive the aggressive behavior in females but did not exist in males.
+Furthermore, the fights that the females engaged in, ended in hierarchical social relationships among the flies.
+They then tried to focus on which subpopulation of neurons were responsible for driving this behavior and they found 2–4 pairs of neurons in the female brain pC1 region that were cholinergic and weakly GABAergic that seemed to drive the aggressive behavior in females, but did not exist in males.
 The fascinating finding that such a small populations of neurons can drive specific and intense behavioral outputs will serve as a critical tool and model to understand how exactly interactions between neurons drive complex behaviors and provide a stepping stone for translation into more complex models of social behavior.